Muirfield/pocketmine-plugins/GrabBag/README.md

   * Queries to the same server do not work.
   * Queries not using QueryDaemon
 * Deprecated modules:
-  - JoinMgr
   - CmdSpectator
 * TODO
   - Add a QueryRegen event handler

 # Changes

-* ???
+* 2.4.0: libcommon bundle
   * Query/Ping Daemon functionality
+  * Server configuration can have alternative IPs
   * CmdTpRequest and Homes (Requested by @rvachvg)
+  * New commands: near, fixit, iteminfo,
-  * CmdSpectator and JoinMgr are now deprecated
+  * CmdSpectator is now deprecated
+  * New Developer Tools: echo. onevent cmd, pmscript (rc), trace
+  * libcommon is embedded and usable.
+Replaces a separate libcommon library.
 * 2.3.0: Update, new functionality and API
   * Plugin loader will check server paths (include plugin folder)
   * New plugin mgr sub command to dump messages.ini and to un-install.